siglens/siglens-docs/docs/spl-docs/evaluation-functions/conversion-functions.md

 ## **tostring(&lt;value&gt;, &lt;format&gt;)**

 This function converts a numeric, boolean, or NULL value to a string, optionally formatting the output based on the specified format.
-If the value is a field name and a row has NULL, it returns an empty string or a representation of NULL.
+If the value is a field name and a row has NULL, it returns an empty string.
 The function does not directly support multivalue fields without preprocessing.

 ### Usage